thewalletbot/TheWalletBot/README.md

 examples: <strong>balance | balance LTC | balance BTC</strong>
 ### <strong>send address amount coin</strong>
 Sends the specified amount of coins to the recipient.
 BTC is the default.
 The amount must be less than your balance.
 The recipient can be stated as a:
-â€˘ valid address for the chosen coin (i.e. 3D5g41AUezCr6cqZZCUykUKpK4YdA695fB),
+valid address for the chosen coin (i.e. 3D5g41AUezCr6cqZZCUykUKpK4YdA695fB),
-â€˘ Telegram nickname (i.e. @NickNameOfFriend), or
+Telegram nickname (i.e. @NickNameOfFriend), or
-â€˘ full phone number as on Signal (+446011234567).
+full phone number as on Signal (+446011234567).

 For any existing recipient that is on a specific instant messenger, even if they are not a TheWalletBot client, a new wallet and address of the chosen coin will be created.
 So, the funds sent will be delivered, and the recipient will be informed.
 If the transaction is successful, you will get a link to the transaction at blockchain.
 Do not forget the transaction fee.
 You have to pay it to the network.
 The sufficient balance is needed in your account to pay this.
 If you want to send the whole balance, enter the <strong>send address all coin</strong> command.
 The relevant fee will be deducted from your balance.